 Paragraph (d) addresses forfeitures within the plan, which occur when a volunteer firefighter has left active service with a partially vested account or before vesting at all.
+Under the bylaws of the relief association, the non-vested portion of a partially vested account is forfeited immediately at the end of the year in which the firefighter left active service.
+An account in which the firefighter is not at all vested is forfeited at the end of a five-year break in service.
+Forfeitures are allocated among the accounts of active firefighters.
 This paragraph requires the forfeitures to occur and be allocated so forfeitures will have been added to the accounts of active firefighters before the accounts become fully vested.